nyurik/generator-module-boilerplate/generators/app/templates/CONTRIBUTING.md

 **Before filing an issue please [search the issue tracker](https://github.com/<%= github %>/<%= name %>/issues); your issue may have already been discussed or fixed in `master`.**

+**If you want your issue to get priority, submit it as a PR instead**

 **Fill in the template** provided by the issue tracker, try to be as **clear** and **complete** as possible, providing a **[Short, Self Contained, Correct (Compilable), Example (SSCE)](http://sscce.org/)** (**link** to a **repository**) helps a lot .

 ## Feature / Enhancement Requests